 IDENTIFYING A PNEUMOTHORAX

 Chest radiographs — The main feature of a pneumothorax on a chest radiograph is a white visceral pleural line, edge or interface, which is separated from the parietal pleura by a collection of gas (image 1).
 In most cases, no pulmonary vessels are visible beyond the visceral pleural line (the collection of pleural gas is avascular).
 A pneumothorax may be identified on an upright, supine, or lateral decubitus chest radiograph.
 The lateral decubitus view tends to be the most sensitive, while the supine view is the least sensitive.

-●Upright – In an upright patient with a pneumothorax, most pleural gas accumulates in an apicolateral location (image 2).
+●Upright – In an upright patient with a pneumothorax, most pleural gas accumulates in an apicolateral location (image 2 and image 3).
 The visceral pleural line appears either straight or convex towards the chest wall.
 As little as 50 mL of pleural gas may be visible on a chest radiograph .
 Although a pneumothorax is generally accompanied by a considerable loss of lung volume, the collapsed lung preserves its transradiancy because hypoxic vasoconstriction diminishes the blood flow to the collapsed lung .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: